Medieval Warm Period: Europe

+Winters in Central Europe were almost consistently cold between 1000 AD and the late 19^{th} century.
+The curve of summer temperatures is characterised by an almost continuous 140-year-long sequence of warm seasons between 1170 and 1310 including, however, a drastic cold setback between 1195 and 1197.
 Substantial glacial retreat in southern Europe was experienced during the MWP.
 While several smaller glaciers experienced complete deglaciation, larger glaciers in the region survived and now provide insight into the region's climate history.
+On the other hand, the Gorner glacier (Switzerland) which is the second largest of the Alps advanced during the cool and wet summers between 1140 und 1151 culminating in 1168.
 In addition to warming induced glacial melt, sedimentary records reveal a period of increased flooding, coinciding with the MWP, in eastern Europe that is attributed to enhanced precipitation from a positive phase NAO.
 Other impacts of climate change can be less apparent such as a changing landscape.
 Preceding the MWP, a coastal region in western Sardinia was abandoned by the Romans.
 The coastal area was able to substantially expand into the lagoon without the influence of human populations and a high stand during the MWP.
 When human populations returned to the region, they encountered a land altered by climate change and had to reestablish ports.
 In the Iberian Central Range, there was elevated lake productivity and soil erosion, along with frequent intense runoff events.